idrsdev/streamlit-react-flask/README.md

 ##### Streamlit

-here In `app.py` file we used that bridge we created in `streamlit_custom_slider/__init__.py` and use it to create our User Interface. `App.py` is the main file run by streamlit and that's where our core logic is.
-It is responsible for displaying our whole website.
+In `app.py` file we used the bridge we created in `streamlit_custom_slider/__init__.py`. `App.py` is the main file that is executed by streamlit and that's where our core logic is.
+It is responsible for building the whole website.
 Here we use streamlit as well as custom components and pass parameters to them.
-The below custom component will show a slider on the screen
+As an example, below we use custom component to display a slider on the UI.

 ```python
 #Importing Our Custom Component